garylirocks/quickrefs/azure-compute.markdown

   - Your temp disk and OS/data disk caches are stored on the host
   - Does not use your VM's CPU and no impact on your VM's performance
   - Your must enable this feature for your subscription first: `Register-AzProviderFeature -FeatureName "EncryptionAtHost" -ProviderNamespace "Microsoft.Compute"`
+- Confidential disk encryption:
+  - Encryption keys bound to the VM's TPM
+  - Only available for the OS disk

 Comparison: